ararslan/Extern.jl/README.md

 So for example, say you want to make a function that includes a method for a type provided by another package but you don't want a dependency on that package.
+Perhaps you're developing your own package and only want that method for convenience.
 You can define the function like so:

 ```julia